- Gender and Relationships»

 Are you planning a second wedding and want to save as much money as possible, but still make it a beautiful day?
 I got married for the second time in August of 2010 and had trouble trying to find ways to save money.
 So I have devised a list of what worked for us.
 I hope you find it helpful.

 The Date: If you don't have any special day in mind, picking a day in the wedding or tourist off season works well for saving money.
-In Connecticut, many venues will give you a break if you get married in the months of November, January, February or March, except on Valentine's Day of course.
+In Connecticut, many venues will give you a break if you get married in November, January, February or March, except on Valentine's Day of course.
 Business is usually slow during these colder Winter months, so venues are glad for the business.
 Think about where you live and what season of the year is slower regarding tourists or business.
 Ask venues if they have an off season discount.

 Day and Time: Some venues will also give you a break if you have your wedding on a weeknight.
 A lunch or brunch wedding is also cheaper than a dinner time wedding.